 Top-roping requires one rental harness per person and a belay device for every two people.
 Rental shoes are optional for top-roping and bouldering (as long as you are wearing closed toed shoes), but they are designed to be more effective on smaller foot holds.

 Climbers 14 years or older can take our introductory belay class, which teaches how to tie the necessary knots and basic belaying procedures.
 The class itself will take a minimum of 30-45 minutes, but it can go longer if the class is large.
-Since we teach on a walk-in basis, there might be an additional waiting period if a class is already in progress.
+Because we teach hourly, there may be an additional waiting period if a class is already in progress.

 Once you have passed the class, you will be able to access all the different climbing walls at Aiguille Rock Climbing Center!